The Drama Review: An Ambitious, and Complex Effort

 Ambition, Messiness, and Audience Reaction

 At the same time, this messiness appeals to some viewers.
 It reflects the chaos and contradiction of real relationships.
+However, that does not guarantee a satisfying experience.

 Final Verdict